meilisearch/documentation/learn/security/tenant_tokens.md

 }
 ```

 The token payload contains most of the relevant token data.
 It must be an object containing a set of search rules and the first 8 characters of a Meilisearch API key.
 You may optionally set an expiration date for your token.
-Consult the [token payload reference](#tenant-token-payload-reference) for more information on how the requirements for each payload field.
+Consult the [token payload reference](#tenant-token-payload-reference) for more information on the requirements for each payload field.

 ```json
 {